susanBuck/notes/10_SEO/03_Tools_and_Strategies.md

 ### Sitelinks
-[Sitelinks](https://support.google.com/webmasters/bin/answer.py?hl=en&answer=47334) are the extra links that sometimes show below search results; these are picked automatically by Google and while we have no say over what they pick, we do have the option to exclude links by "demoting" them.
+[Sitelinks](https://support.google.com/webmasters/bin/answer.py?hl=en&answer=47334) are the extra links that sometimes show below search results; these are picked automatically by Google and while we have no say over what they pick, we do have the option to exclude links by demoting them from within Google Webmaster tools.

 ### "Your site on the web"